MJC has established a Basic Policy on Corporate Governance.

 Requirements for Selecting and Dismissing Directors

-MJC shall select director candidates who have a management intuition enabling them to exhibit an entrepreneurial spirit globally and who can be expected to contribute to frank, lively, and constructive discussions in the Board of Directors after the deliberations of the Remuneration and Nomination Advisory Committee.
+- MJC shall select director candidates who have a management intuition enabling them to exhibit an entrepreneurial spirit globally and who can be expected to contribute to frank, lively, and constructive discussion in the Board of Directors after the deliberations of the Remuneration and Nomination Advisory Committee.